Facts About Legal and Industry Requirements

 - general safety—This is particularly applicable to

-facility-specific as it should focus on the particular types of hazmat
+generally facility-specific as it should focus on the particular types

-being handled, operational safety concerns and safe practice requirements,
+of hazmat being handled, operational safety concerns and safe practice

-types of incidents which can occur, and how to recognize and respond to
+requirements, types of incidents which can occur, and how to recognize

-each.
-This training typically overlaps required OSHA training, and is
+and respond to each.
+This training typically overlaps required OSHA

 - security awareness—This is a new requirement, added in